A STORY OF BARBARITY

 Stepping onto the path he turned to face the oncoming vehicle to best prepare and resume his duties after its departure.
-The lights were now in view and the faint shape beyond the headlamps glare suggested it was a large van.
+The lights were now in view and the faint shape beyond the glare of the headlamps suggested it was a large van.
 Arrival in four seconds.
-54 had no time to react to the van mounting the pavement and it struck him a savage glancing blow, spinning him round and throwing him to the concrete.
+54 had no time to react to the van mounting the pavement and it struck him a savage glancing blow, spinning him around and throwing him to the concrete.

 Diagnostics suggested a severed arm and hydraulic fluid loss.
 The van had stopped and the side doors slid back, several figures with painted faces jumped from the vehicle and strode toward him.
-Rising unsteadily to his feet 54 raised his remaining arm in an apologetic gesture, ignoring him the men approached swiftly and set about him with what appeared to be hammers.
+Rising unsteadily to his feet 54 raised his remaining arm in an apologetic gesture, ignoring him the men approached swiftly and set about him with what appeared to be tools of some kind.

 It went dark, his diagnostic prognosis was not a satisfactory one and as programmed, he went into discretionary sleep mode to preserve power and fluids until repaired.

 54 came back online, he endeavoured to refocus his optics he realised something was amiss, his ocular preferences were disabled, in fact, one optical transfer unit was missing entirely.
 Worse he had no movement from his head down…..

 He had restricted peripheral vision, just enough to make out other figures in the ill-lit room.
 They were still, not moving.
 As his remaining optic became accustomed to the limited light available he could distinguish the reason they were not moving.
 They were of his like, automata.